Common Questions and Helpful Answers About NC Criminal and DWI Charges

 What factors will the court consider when sentencing me for a DUI conviction in Mecklenburg County?

 If you have been convicted of DUI in Mecklenburg County, the level of punishment of you will face is determined by the existence and balancing of what are called grossly aggravating factors, aggravating factors, or mitigating factors.
+Several of the following legal terms can be difficult to grasp, so it's always best to consult with a DWI defense attorney if you've been charged.

 Grossly Aggravating Factors for DUI Sentencing